atom-morgan/atom-morgan.github.io/_posts/2016-3-2-hello-testing.markdown

 ![Jasmine Failing Test](http://i.imgur.com/L8HviRq.png)

+>The first line under "Failures" shows why the strings you pass in to `describe` and `it` should be descriptive.

 With that we now know that our test is handling our code correctly.
 When we `expect` it to return the string we specified, we don't see an error.
-But with an intentionally failing case, Jasmine let's us know something is wrong so we can update our code accrodingly.
+But with an intentionally failing case, Jasmine let's us know something is wrong so we can update our code accordingly.

 ## Bonus